wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-1.&emsp;Healing is a thought, by thought two minds perceive two-mind’s oneness and become glad.
+1. Healing is a thought, by thought two minds perceive two-mind’s oneness and become glad.
 <sup>2</sup>The gladness of perceiving oneness calls to every part of the Sonship to rejoice with the two minds, and lets God go out into the two minds and through them [the two minds].
 <sup>3</sup>Only the healed mind can experience revelation with lasting effect, because revelation is an experience of pure joy.
 <sup>4</sup>If you do not choose to be wholly joyous, your mind cannot have what your mind does not choose to be.